 If you don’t get any quality suggestions from people you personally know and you need to look online, start with sites that do the most intensive contractor pre-screening and offer personalized service and support like GreatBuildz.

 Our thorough screening process (including background checks, license/insurance checks, in-person interviews, reference calls, etc) ensures our clients get connected to only great local contractors.
 We know it’s difficult and stressful to find a contractor for any type of construction project, so we’re here to simplify the experience for you.

 Regardless of where you find a contractor you’re considering to build your accessory dwelling unit, always make sure to take precautions to ensure they are truly trustworthy and reliable.
 Below are 10 tips to get you started.

 - Contact several ADU contractors by phone; the ones who don’t answer the phone or don’t call you back quickly…that’s a bad sign that they may not be very responsive during your project.

 2. Do a contractor license lookup online.
 In California, you should navigate to https://www.cslb.ca.gov/OnlineServices/CheckLicenseII/CheckLicense.aspx.
 Here, you can confirm the company you’re considering has an active license, check company owner names, see if they have any infractions on their license, and determine how long the company has been licensed.

 3. Get a copy of their insurance certificate and call their insurance broker; ask whether they have had any insurance claims in the recent past.

 - Interview the owner (or at least the supervisor who will be your day-to-day contact during the project).
-Especially common with larger general contractors, the person at your first meeting is often just a salesperson, probably one of several on their staff.
+Especially common with larger ADU contractors, the person at your first meeting is often just a salesperson, probably one of several on their staff.